 Emphasis on application of concepts of advanced-practice mental health nursing with patients across the lifespan.
-Focus on
+Focus on continuing development and refinement of treatment interventions, including assessment, diagnosis, and management of psychiatric disorders.
+Prerequisite: NURS 6924

 7001-3 Knowledge Synthesis in Nursing Science 1-3